 It is difficult to predict our future revenues and appropriately budget for our expenses, and we have limited insight into trends that may emerge and affect our business.
 Correctly predicting future events is inherently an uncertain process, and our guidance may not ultimately be accurate.
 Our guidance is based on certain assumptions such as anticipated production and sales volumes, material costs and planned cost reductions.
 In addition, we have implemented, and in the foreseeable future expect to continue to implement, a number of cost saving measures.
 Those measures may not have their intended effect, and we may not adequately be able to implement them.
-Even if the measures we implement lead to cost savings, those cost savings may not be sufficient or we may be unable to sustain the cost saving stimates and assumptions, and depends on many factors, some of which are beyond our control.
+Even if the measures we implement lead to cost savings, those cost savings may not be sufficient or we may be unable to sustain the cost savings that we achieve.
+Our ability to achieve the anticipated cost savings and other benefits from these measures within the expected time frames is subject to many estimates and assumptions, and depends on many factors, some of which are beyond our control.
 If actual results differ from our guidance or from the expectations of securities analysts or investors, or we adjust our guidance in future periods, whether as a result of our inability to successfully implement our cost saving measures or because of other factors, the market value of our common stock could decline significantly.